Cole Trapnell

-Bruce Colston Trapnell Jr. (born 1982) is an assistant professor in the Department of Genome Sciences at the University of Washington.
+Bruce Colston Trapnell Jr. (born 1982) is a professor in the Department of Genome Sciences at the University of Washington.
 He is known for developing influential open-source software tools for transcriptomics, particularly for RNA-Seq and single-cell RNA-Seq data analysis.
 His work has been central to the fields of gene expression analysis and cellular differentiation.
 He was awarded the Overton Prize by the International Society for Computational Biology (ISCB) for "outstanding accomplishment in the early to mid stage of his career" in 2018.

 Education and career

 Trapnell received dual B.S. degrees in Computer Science and Mathematics from the University of Maryland, College Park in 2005.
 He continued at Maryland for his doctoral studies, earning a Ph.D. in Computer Science in 2010.
 During his graduate work, he was jointly advised by Steven Salzberg at the University of Maryland and Lior Pachter at the University of California, Berkeley.

 Following his Ph.D., Trapnell was a postdoctoral fellow in John Rinn's lab at Harvard University in the Department of Stem Cell and Regenerative Biology.
 During this time, he augmented his computational work with experimental biology training.
 In 2014, he joined the faculty at the University of Washington's Department of Genome Sciences.
 He is also a scientific co-director of the Seattle Hub for Synthetic Biology and an investigator at the Allen Discovery Center for Cell Lineage Tracing.